 Typically, the company that runs the tours, in this case, Ride The Ducks of Seattle, has hedged on knowing that their vehicle was unsafe, stating that they would work with investigators.

 The craft involved in the collision was a surplus military DUKW built at the end of World War II in 1945.
-This tragic incident was not even the first of its kind.
-In 1999 a similar failure caused the deaths of 13 people in Arkansas (Read More.)
-That craft’s design is not for passenger use.
-In 2010, two tourists got killed in a collision with a barge.
-In this case, the pilot was using his cell phone and laptop.
+As noted above, this tragic incident was not even the first of its kind.

-As can be seen above, the tour operators, as common carriers, had a special duty of care, as they were in a superior position of trust, carrying visitors unfamiliar with the craft, who counted on the licensing and experience of the defendants.
+As seen above, the tour operators, as common carriers, had a special duty of care.
+They were in a superior position of trust, carrying visitors unfamiliar with the craft who counted on the licensing and experience of the defendants.

 One fact that stands out for ALL tour operators.
-These seagoing vessels had an original design that was not for commercial passenger use.
+These seagoing vessels had an original design, not for commercial passenger use.
 However, they may or may not have gotten retrofitted to account for the carriage of civilians recreationally.
-Either way, the government could even get named as a potential defendant if someone gets hurt.
-For example, if the city, county, or state-licensed the tour boat operators without retrofitting, that is negligence, pure and simple.
+Either way, the government could even be named a potential defendant if someone gets hurt.
+For example, if the city, county, or state licensed the tour boat operators without retrofitting, that is negligence, pure and simple.

 The Duck boat operators would still have civil liability if the craft got retrofitted.
 The owners could even get charged criminally.
 Here, news reports indicate knowledge of the need for axle repairs.
 But the repairs didn’t get made.
 A prosecutor may call this “criminal negligence.”

-Similarly, an excellent personal injury attorney would argue there was a causal connection.
-This advocate would assert a link between the failure to correct, and the catastrophe.
-He would make the same argument as the D.A. but in a civil forum.
-The civil and criminal defense attorneys would typically counter with a non-sense argument of their own to cloudy up the waters.
+Similarly, an excellent personal injury attorney would argue a causal connection.
+This advocate would assert a link between the failure to correct and the catastrophe.
+He would argue the same as the D.A. but in a civil forum.
+The civil and criminal defense attorneys would typically counter with a non-sense argument to cloudy the waters.

 They would say the need for repair was not a necessity.
 Once the boat starts sinking, there is little chance of making it off alive.
-The defense may even try and shift liability to the manufacturer of the axle.
+The defense may even try and shift liability to the axle manufacturer.
 Of course, the axle manufacturer may not be liable for many reasons.
 So this includes the fact it was a used, surplus vehicle with wheels and canopies meant to protect troops from incoming fire.
 Duck boats transported troops from ship to shore in times of war.

-But if the axle had been rebuilt recently, the re-builder could be liable for the damages to the victims.
-So a product liability theory could come into play as a “remanufacturer.”
-This is probably the typical set up of legal arguments in Duck Boat accident claims in a nutshell.
+But if the axle had been rebuilt recently, the re-builder or other worker could be liable for the damages to the victims.
+So a product liability theory could come into play as a “remanufactured.”
+This is probably the typical setup of legal arguments in duck boat accident claims in a nutshell.
 There are many more stories like this, but now you have an idea of the business model and how the tour operators escape paying the full money value of these cases parents and others deserve, using an outdated federal law.

-When a family member gets killed or injured due to a crash, or vessel sinking, sadness overwhelms them.
+When a family member gets killed or injured due to a crash or vessel sinking, sadness overwhelms them.
 Many families feel entirely lost after receiving the appropriate medical or funerary care.

 But it is important to remember all the legal options.
 There are often many expenses left to pay.
 Also, there is often severe emotional and physical stress involved.

-Furthermore, the loss of a family member or severe injury means many other casualties.
+Furthermore, losing a family member to wrongful death or severe injury means many other casualties.
 Also, it could lead to lost income and loss of affection.

 We can also help you sign up for programs to help in this troubled time, including disability and others.
 The types of injury involved in such a crash can vary, mainly due to its amphibious nature.
 These could include water dangers such as drowning.